Available Degrees

 • Current research in immunology

-Based on this observation, the program (SH2) implements a dual curriculum in medicine and biology, in order to train future leaders, scientists and health professionals in the field of Bio-health.
-The program provides a solid foundation in key disciplines and creates close links between education and research.
+Based on this observation, the program (SH2) offers a dual curriculum in medicine and biology, with the aim of training future leaders, scientists, and health professionals in the field of bio-health.
+The program provides a solid foundation in key disciplines and fosters close ties between education and research.

-This training is intended for students from sciences and technologies in close interaction with the health field (physicians, pharmacists, odontologists).
+This training is intended for students in science and technology fields closely related to the health sector (physicians, pharmacists, dentists).

-The student must be motivated by basic research and have a degree in Life Sciences, with a specialization in one of the following 7 areas: Cancer Biology, Therapeutic Engineering and Bio-production in Biotechnology Health, Epigenetics, Genetics and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neuroscience, Quantitative Biology (qBio).
+The student must be motivated by basic research and hold a degree in the life sciences, with a specialization in one of the following seven areas: Cancer Biology, Therapeutic Engineering and Bio-production in Biotechnology and Health, Epigenetics, Genetics and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neuroscience, and Quantitative Biology (qBio).

 Contact